Flag Hardy space theory on Heisenberg groups and applications: Introduction

 \subsection{New tools and techniques}

-The Heisenberg group $\Hn$ is noncommutative, with a more complicated geometry and Fourier transformation than the product Euclidean setting $\R^m\times\R^n$ of previous results \cite{HLLW} on flag Hardy spaces.
-To overcome these obstacles, we have created some new tools and techniques, which we suggest may be helpful in solving related problems on the Heisenberg groups or more general stratified groups.
+The Heisenberg group $\Hn$ is noncommutative, with a more complicated geometry and Fourier transformation than the product Euclidean setting $\R^m\times\R^n$ of previous results \cite{HanLeeLiWic} on flag Hardy spaces.
+To overcome these obstacles, we have developed some new tools and techniques, which may be helpful in solving related problems on the Heisenberg groups or more general stratified groups.

+First, in the classical theory of Hardy spaces, the Cauchy--Riemann equations are often used.
+However, it is not clear whether such systems of equations are available in the context of the Heisenberg group, or more general contexts.
+We find two different ways to avoid the use of these equations.
+In the classical case of $\R^n$, Fefferman and Stein \cite{CFefSte72} used the Cauchy--Riemann equations to show the nontangential maximal function dominates the Lusin area function, while in the product setting $\R^m\times\R^n$, the usual tool is Merryfield's lemma \cite{Mer}, which states that for every even $\phi\in \fnspace{C}^{\infty}_0(\R)$ such that $\int \phi (x) \wrt x=1$, the function $\psi\in \fnspace{C}^{\infty}_0(\R)$, given by $\psi(x) = x \phi(x)$, has the same support as $\phi$, and further $\int \psi (x) \wrt x = 0$ and $\partial_t \phi_t(x) = \partial_x \psi_t(x)$, where $\phi_t(x) =t^{-1} \phi(x/t)$ and $\psi_t(x) = t^{-1} \psi(x/t)$.
+It is unclear whether this lemma extends to the Heisenberg group or more general contexts.
+Our approach bypasses the use of this construction and of the Fourier transformation, and hence it may be used in more general settings such as stratified Lie groups.

+Similarly, the standard proof of the characterisation of Hardy space by Riesz transforms uses the radial maximal function and a Cauchy--Riemann type equation.
+As before, the availability of such an equation is unclear in our setting.
+Our new method dominates the flag Littlewood--Paley square function by the flag Riesz transform, by combining the singular integral characterisation of Christ and Geller with a randomisation argument, based on the Khinchin inequality.
+We expect that our method may be applied to singular integral characterisations of Hardy spaces in various settings.
+Even in the classical setting of $\R^n$, these methods are new.